kaycebasques/pigweedai/src/sphinx/ask_palm.rst

            messages: [
                {
                    'author': 'user',
                    'content': 'You are a friendly expert in the Pigweed software project.
-You are going to help me build embedded systems with Pigweed.
+You are going to help me build embedded systems with Pigweed.', },
-               },
                {
                    'author': 'palm',